Monte Rosa Massif

 of the mountaineering course at Pyramide Vincent

 .
-Introduction to mountaineering with glacier hiking course
+Introduction to mountaineering with a gradual ascent to gently acclimatise.

 .
-Discover the glacial atmosphere of the Mont Rose massif
+Discover the glacial environment of the Monte Rosa massif.

 Dates & Prices